-There's some say I'm foolish and more say I'm wise But being fond of the women I think is no crime For the son of King David had ten hundred wives And his wisdom was highly recorded I'll take a good garden and live at my ease And each woman and child can partake of the same If there's war in the cabin, themselves they may blame Agus fágaimíd siúd mar atá sé
+There's some say I'm foolish and more say I'm wise, But being fond of the women I think is no crime, For the son of King David had ten hundred wives, And his wisdom was highly recorded.
+I'll take a good garden and live at my ease, And each woman and child can partake of the same, If there's war in the cabin, themselves they could blame, Agus fágaimíd siúd mar atá sé.

-And now for the future I mean to be wise And I'll send for the women that acted so king And I'll marry them all on the morrow by and by If the clergy agree to the bargain And when I'm on my back and my soul is at peace These women will crowd for to cry at my wake And their sons and their daughters will offer their prayer To the Lord for the soul of their father
+But now for the future I think I'll get wise, And I'll marry all those women who acted so kind, Aye I'll marry them all on the morrow by and by, If the clergy agreed to the bargain.
+And when I'll be old and my soul be at rest, all those children and wives they could cry at my wake, And they all gathers round and they offers their prayers, To the Lord for the soul of their father.